cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 -   If `ANALYZE` or `ANALYZE ROOTPARTITION` is run on the root partition, external table partitions are not sampled and root table statistics do not include external table partition.
 -   If the `VERBOSE` clause is specified, an informational message is displayed: `skipping external table`.

-The Greenplum Database server configuration parameter optimizer_analyze_root_partition determines when statistics are collected on a root partitioned table.
+The Cloudberry Database server configuration parameter optimizer_analyze_root_partition determines when statistics are collected on a root partitioned table.
 If the parameter is `on` (the default), the `ROOTPARTITION` keyword is not required to collect statistics on the root partition when you run `ANALYZE`.
 Root partition statistics are collected when you run `ANALYZE` on the root partition, or when you run `ANALYZE` on a leaf partition of the partitioned table and the other leaf partitions have statistics.
 If the parameter is `off`, you must run `ANALZYE ROOTPARTITION` to collect root partition statistics.

 The statistics collected by `ANALYZE` usually include a list of some of the most common values in each column and a histogram showing the approximate data distribution in each column.
 One or both of these may be omitted if `ANALYZE` deems them uninteresting (for example, in a unique-key column, there are no common values) or if the column data type does not support the appropriate operators.